 If you believe that someone else has filed a return using your SSN, you should contact the IRS immediately.
 You can contact the IRS Identity Protection Specialized Unit at 1-800-908-4490, or contact the general customer service number at 1-800-829-1040.
-If you believe you may be at risk for tax-related identity theft, fill out IRS Form 14039 Identity Theft Affidavit and either fax or mail it to the IRS so they can mark your account to identify any questionable activity (the fax number and mailing address are provided on the form).
-If you'd like to complete Form 14039 electronically, you may do so by visiting the FTC IdentityTheft.gov website and starting an identity theft recovery plan.
+If you believe you may be at risk for tax related identity theft, fill out IRS Form 14039 Identity Theft Affidavit and either fax or mail it to the IRS so they can mark your account to identify any questionable activity (the fax number and mailing address are provided on the form).
+If you'd like to complete IRS Identity Theft Affidavit, Form 14039 electronically, you may do so by visiting the FTC's IdentityTheft.gov and starting an identity theft recovery plan.

-You can also visit the IRS Taxpayer Guide to Identity Theft webpage for more information, which also includes contact information for credit bureaus.
+Visit the IRS Taxpayer Guide to Identity Theft for more information.

 For security reasons, TaxAct is not able to provide any information concerning another return that you did not file.
 However, we are happy to cooperate with the IRS and law enforcement agencies in any investigation.